EdoVanAsseldonk/CurlyBracketsOld/README.md

-## Lead .NET Developer en Software Architect
+## Lead .NET Developer and Software Architect

-Ik ben Edo van Asseldonk, een ervaren freelance software engineer en architect.
+I'm Edo van Asseldonk, an experienced freelance software developer and software architect.

+## Experience
+### T-Mobile
+#### Lead software developer and architect for the BSS of T-Mobile Thuis.

+### Veliq / Universit
+#### Lead software developer and architect for the E-commerce cloud platform